 Town officials have been very busy contacting each and every establishment and business in Town enforcing Governor Charlie Baker’s emergency order requiring all businesses and organizations that do not provide “COVID-19 Essential Services” to close their physical workplaces and facilities until May 4th.
 These businesses are encouraged to continue operations remotely.
 The Baker-Polito Administration issued a list of designated businesses and other organizations that provide essential services and workforces related to COVID-19 that shall continue to operate.
 The list can be found here.
 Restaurants are able to remain open for drive-thru or take out only.
 Additionally, we are enforcing the Massachusetts Department of Public Health’s order to limit public gatherings to no more than 10 people.

 Cancellation of all Town-Sponsored Activities and Events

-All non-essential Town of Webster sponsored group programs and events are suspended for thirty days, until April 13, 2020, and will be re-evaluated at that time.
+All non-essential Town of Webster sponsored group programs and events are suspended until May 4th, 2020, and will be re-evaluated at that time.
 If you have any questions about a particular event, please do not hesitate to contact the Recreation Office at 508-949-3800 ext.
 1023